CarbonLDP/carbonldp-js-sdk/doc/README.md

 auth:Carbon.Auth.Class
 ```

-Instance of Auth class for manage all the authentications in the context.
+Instance of Auth class to manage all the authentications in the context.
 ```typescript
 documents:Carbon.Documents
 ```

-Instance of Documents class for manage all the documents in the context.
+Instance of Documents class to manage all the documents in the context.
 ```typescript
 parentContext:Carbon.Context
 ```

-Accessor for the parent context of the context.
-It is null since SDKContext.Class its the base of all context.
+Parent context of the actual context.
+For a instance of `Carbon.SDKContext.Class`, this is set to null since it is the root parent of every context in the SDK.

 #### <a name="Carbon-SDKContext-Class-Methods" />Methods